joannembl/crafted-digital-mini-os/README.md

 ## Phase 12+

-The next evolution of Crafted Digital Mini OS is moving from a simple AI generator to an AI-powered Demo Studio.
+The next evolution of Crafted Digital Mini OS is moving from a simple AI generator to an AI-powered Demo Studio — alongside continuing to make the no-AI DemoForge path richer on its own.

 Planned improvements include: